 - If it does not have a touchscreen turn the command dial to change the ISO number

-Sony cameras, such as the A7 series, include a dedicated ISO selector located on the back of the camera.
-Change the ISO using the selector wheel.
+Sony digital cameras, such as the A7 series, include a dedicated ISO selector located on the back of the camera.
+Change the ISO of these digital cameras using the selector wheel.

 - Press down where it is mentioned ISO.